Charan-Nandarapu/Heart_Disease_Prediction/README.md

 One file has been "processed", that one containing the Cleveland database.
 All four unprocessed files also exist in this directory.

-To see Test Costs (donated by Peter Turney), please see the folder "Costs"

 Attribute Information: